MarTnquesada/dotfiles/README.md

 **Editor setup**

 I am using nvim v0.11.3 at the moment, with LazyVim as plugin manager.
-My current configuration can be found within `configs/nvim`.

 ## Shortcut Cheat Sheet